GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

-# Phishing-Resistant 101
+# Phishing-Resistance 101

 While network attacks have become more complex, phishing remains one of the main tactics used to compromise credentials and infiltrate networks to move laterally and compromise data.
+In recent years attackers have moved beyond phishing passwords from users to also phishing OTP codes and push notifications that have been used to add a second factor to protect accounts.
+As CISA has noted, “Cyber threat actors have used multiple methods to gain access to MFA credentials,” using tactics such as:
+- **Phishing** is a form of social engineering in which cyber threat actors use email or malicious websites to solicit information.
+For example, in a widely used phishing technique, a threat actor sends an email to a target that convinces the user to visit a threat actor-controlled website that mimics a company’s legitimate login portal.
+The user submits their username, password, as well as the 6-digit code from their mobile phone’s authenticator app.
+- **Push bombing** (also known as push fatigue) is where cyber threat actors bombard a user with push notifications until they press the “Accept” button, thereby granting threat actor access to the network.
+- **Exploitation of SS7 protocol vulnerabilities** is where cyber threat actors exploit SS7 protocol vulnerabilities in communications infrastructure to obtain MFA codes sent via text message or voice to a phone.
+- **SIM Swap** is a form of social engineering in which cyber threat actors convince cellular carriers to transfer control of the user’s phone number to a threat actor-controlled SIM card, which allows the threat actor to gain control over the user’s phone.

-While smart timeout and lockout mechanisms can prevent brute force attacks on remote services, passwords are often easily compromised through a breach corpus, keylogging, sniffing of passwords sent unencrypted, malicious Transport Layer Security (TLS) inspection, social engineering, and lack of user awareness.
-Even though a PIV credential is the primary authentication method for federal users, many agencies rely on passwords and One-Time Pins (OTP) when a user does not have a PIV credential.
+Even though a PIV credential is the primary authentication method for federal users and is phishing-resistant, many agencies rely on passwords, OTP, or push-based MFA when a user does not have a PIV credential.
 Agencies must focus on replacing these susceptible authenticators with phishing-resistant methods.

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">